Interested in getting a Short Barreled Rifle? Don’t know how? Don’t like how daunting the task is? Here’s how to (legally) get a SBR.

 Step 2: Purchase the Form 1 Fillout, make sure to add a tax stamp to the options and progress through Silencer Shop’s checkout like a normal eCommerce process.

 Step 3: Check your email for next steps from Silencer Shop.

 Step 4: Click on the link provided in the email from Silencer Shop and fill out and submit the Form 1 info.

 Step 5: Open up the email from DocuSign and sign that document.

 Step 6: Wait on the ATF for your SBR.

 Don’t want to purchase online and instead want to shop locally?
 Virtually all local gun shops selling NFA items are setup to take care of you.
 Check the Silencer Shop database to find a local gun shop that sells NFA items.

+If your local gun shop doesn’t have a Silencer Shop Kiosk, they likely have their own streamlined process for NFA paperwork.
 Give that shop a call and ask if they are setup for fingerprinting and the photo, most likely they are.
 Drop on by and they’ll happily help you out without going through the online steps.
 The process can take a while though, so be sure to have plenty of time in your schedule.